NyronW/WebCommandLine/README.md

 # WebCommandLine
-Add a CLI to an ASP.NET Core web application that supports dependency injection and authentication with as little two lines of code.
+Add a CLI to an ASP.NET Core web application that supports dependency injection, authorization and authentication with as little as two lines of code.

 ### Installing WebCommandLine